parente/tott/doc/assignments/setup.rst

 10. Complete the setup following the same steps you did for BitBucket.

-When all is said and done, your ``/vagrant`` directory on your ``tottbox`` and equivalent folder on your host box should look something like:
+When all is said and done, your ``/vagrant`` directory on your *tottbox* and the course folder on your host box should look something like:

 .. code-block:: console